wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 For invoke script transaction and transfer transaction, a sender can specify a transaction fee nominated in a sponsored asset, see the section [Fee Nominated in Sponsored Asset](#fee-nominated-in-sponsored-asset) below.

 ## Minimum Fee

-The minimum fees for each type of transaction are listed in the table below.
+The minimum fees in WAVES for each type of transaction are listed in the table below.
 If a transaction is verified by an [account script](/en/ride/script/script-types/account-script) or an [asset script](/en/ride/script/script-types/asset-script), then the fee is increased by 0.004 WAVES for each script execution.

 **Example 1.**